USEPA/lfg-calc-py/lfg_calc_py/methods/README.md

 parameters not used.
 9. _methane_oxidation_fraction_: optional, fpo, fraction of generated methane that undergoes oxidation.
 Required if default parameters not used.
 Values above 0.1 should be supported with documentation.
-10. _calc_year_: optional, the year at which the landfill gas calculation will end
+10. _calc_year_: optional, int, the year at which the landfill gas calculation will end
+11. _unit_: optional, str, the unit of measurement of methane gas.
+Required if default parameters not used.
+Currently must be metric tonnes CH4; unit conversion not yet supported.

 ## Landfill physical characteristics
 1. _state_: required, str, the state where the landfill is built